“So, what happened to your blog?”

-As I returned to work, I knew that I would have to find ways to cope with the limitations on how I used the computer: I was lucky if I could type ten our fifteen words a minute, much slower than I could think, and somewhat slower than I could get the words out after a month of recovery.
+TL;DR, After recovering from an injury and returning to work, I knew that I would have to find ways to cope with the limitations on how I used the computer: I was lucky if I could type ten our fifteen words a minute, much slower than I could think, and somewhat slower than I could get the words out after a month of recovery.
 I’ve been fortunate enough to work closely with the folks in our product groups and cross company accessibility team, as well as with some of our amazing people who use our technology to accomplish basic productivity tasks after suffering much more debilitating injuries.
 I knew the technology and applications existed.
 I had even purchased some of the software solutions to help out my youngest son when he had experienced challenges early on with typing on the computer, to dictate his work.
 But I hadn’t used them myself beyond the basic dogfooding we do on new product releases, given several of the core abilities are offered in Windows.

 My hand-eye coordination hadn’t been as impacted as much as my speech, concentration and typing, so I was able to mouse around and use my Surface tablet and Sony all-in-one touchscreens without much on an issue.
 But I found that I needed to enlarge what I found on the screen to make it easier to see my work and to navigate around the desktop.

 So, I decided to use some of our resources to determine what I could do out of the box with our products and services to get my job done.
 Being somewhat stubborn and independent, I decided to do this myself, leveraging what was available in our office, on our websites and from our partners.